A. Summary of findings

 we reject the hypothesis that on 1 October 2016 2.5 million “hidden” Transactions (i.e. invisible on the BLOCKCHAIN screens of the Blockchain browser), have been recorded in the Blockchain.

 Remark: the fact that the OneCoins in the OneCoin Account and CoinSafe Account can be transferred to OneLife members in the direct Upline or Downline, and that they can be used to pay for products and services on the Dealshaker platform in no way proves the existence of a real Blockchain.
-This only proves that the OneCoin “Loyalty Points” can be exchanged between OneLife members.
+This only proves that the OneCoin “Loyalty Points” / “Ponzi Points” can be exchanged between OneLife members including “merchants”.
+The merchants who offer real products and services on the Dealshaker platform act as the “Greater Fools” who keep the scam running for a longer period.

 Some other interesting findings, based on the downloaded Block and Transaction data: